DeanLemans/deanlemans.github.io/content/site_rules.md

 I avoid folders because many of my entries belong to more than one area of thought.
 I don't want the overhead of having to consider where something should go.

-My notes are primarily organized using the `categories` property.
++ [ ] My notes will be primarily organized using the `categories`and tags.

-**Most of my notes are in the root of the vault**, not a folder.
 This where I write about my personal world: journal entries, essays, notes, and other personal notes.
 If a note is in the root, I know it's something I wrote, or relates directly to me.

+everything except the [index](02-resources/02_03-clippings/index.md) folder, is written by me.

 Two reference folders I use:

 - **Clippings** where I save things other people wrote, mostly essays, articles, and high quality wiki pages.

-Three admin folders exist so that their contents don't show up in the file navigation:
+1 admin folders exist so that their contents don't show up in the file navigation:

-- **assets** for images, audio, videos, PDFs, etc.
+- **static_files** for images, audio, videos, PDFs, etc.
-- **Templates** for templates.

 ## Links

-i need to search through to my notes and add more internal links.
++ [ ] i need to search through to my notes and add more internal links.

 I try to always link the first mention of something.
 Often the link is *unresolved*, meaning that the note for that link isn't created yet.
 Unresolved links are important because they are breadcrumbs for future connections between things.

 A journal entry in the **root** of my vault might look something like this: